ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 Commenting may be the most important way to organize and segment code.
 Comments are sections of code that the compiler ignores, which are useful to label code and segment code.
-For example, one can label loops, scopes, functions, and other code snippets with the expected function of the code.
+For example, one can label loops, scopes, functions, and other code snippets with the intended functionality of the code.
 Lines with comments in code are preceded by a symbol that tells the compiler/interpretor to ignore that line, for example “#”, “!” or “;” (the symbol depends on the programming language).
 Let’s look at some C++ code that uses no